raganwald-deprecated/homoiconic/2008-11-16/joy.md

 [![Hooded Warbler (c) 2008 birdfreak.com, some rights reserved](http://farm3.static.flickr.com/2095/2490084287_06e4ac8380_d.jpg)](http://flickr.com/photos/birdfreak/2490084287/ "Hooded Warbler (c) 2008 birdfreak.com, some rights reserved")

 Concatenative (or stack-based) programming languages--like Postscript, Forth, [Factor](http://www.factorcode.org/ "Factor programming language"), and [Joy](http://www.latrobe.edu.au/philosophy/phimvt/joy/j00ovr.htmll)--are almost direct representations of combinatorial logic.
 There is a list of things, words or combinators permute the list of things, and the things can be anything: data, other combinators, or even programs.
-These languages care called concatenative languages because the primary way to compose programs and combinators with each other is to concatenate them together, like we did with the bluebird and thrush above.
+These languages are called concatenative languages because the primary way to compose programs and combinators with each other is to concatenate them together, like we did with the bluebird and thrush above.

 > For me the purpose of life is partly to have joy.
 Programmers often feel joy when they can concentrate on the creative side of programming, So Ruby is designed to make programmers happy.
 --Yukihiro Matsumoto